Darxo/Hardened/README.md

 ### Vanilla

 - Parties on the world map are no longer hidden after loading a game, while the game is still paused
+- Spiders will now give up when their team has given up even if there are still eggs on the battlefield
 - You can no longer do two Arenas during the same day
 - Newly spawned faction parties no longer teleport a few tiles towards their destination during the first tick
+- Hitpoint and Armor damage base damage rolls for attacks are no longer separate.
+The same base damage roll is now used for both damage types
+- Change the inventory icon of the **Witchhunter's Hat** to look exactly like the sprite on the brother
+- The id of the item `mouth_piece` is changed to `armor.head.mouth_piece` (it used to be `armor.head.witchhunter_hat`)
 - Remove a duplicate loading screen

+## For Modders

+- Entities which have `this.m.IsActingEachTurn = false` (e.g. Donkeys, Phylactery, Spider Eggs) will now trigger `onRoundEnd` after every other entity has triggered it and trigger `onRoundStart` before every other entity has triggered it
+- `IsSpecializedInShields` is no longer set to `true` by **Shield Expert**

+### New Character Properties

+- `ShieldDamageMult` multiplies incoming shield damage up to a minimum of 1
+- `ReachAdvantageMult` is a multiplier for melee skill during reach advantage
+- `ReachAdvantageBonus` is a flat bonus for melee skill during reach advantage
+- `CanExertZoneOfControl` (`true` by default) can be set to `false` to force an entity to no longer exert zone of control

 # Requirements